 “FRIDA” Neon Sculpture

-A continuation of my inspirational women series in neon, “Frida” is inspired by the legendary Mexican artist Frida Khalo.
+A continuation of her inspirational women series in neon, “Frida” by Indira Cesarine is inspired by the legendary Mexican artist Frida Kahlo.

 “Empowering feminist themes are often a point of departure for my multi-sensory series.
 My work questions the place of humanity in context with contemporary civilization and is often influenced by autobiographical content and women’s history at large.
 I connect with thematic subject matter that engages a narrative of social discourse and art activism.
 As a multi-disciplinarian artist, I often work across several mediums such as photography, video, sculpture, painting and printmaking to convey a rich and diverse narrative.
 Through my exhibitions and artwork, I challenge the status quo, as well as tackle stereotypes and double standards.
 I draw from historical narratives in an effort to create empowering artwork that can have an impact on the viewer, be a catalyst for change or provide insight into history, which may have been overlooked.
 As an artist, I find it is more effective to communicate my ideas through visual and sensory explorations that can uniquely address the world we live in today.”